 CASE SUMMARY

-On February 23, the superior court panel issued an order approving the General Assembly's remedial legislative plans but rejecting the remedial congressional plan on the grounds it failed the satisfy the partisan metrics laid out in the Supreme Court's opinion.
-The court instead ordered the adoption of the interim congressional plan prepared by the court-appointed special masters for use in the 2022 congressional elections.
-The defendants appealed this ruling to the U.S. Supreme Court two days later by filing an emergency application for a stay pending a petition for a writ of certiorari.
-The U.S. Supreme Court denied the stay petition on March 7, 2022.
-The defendants in both cases filed their full petition for a writ of certiorari with the U.S. Supreme Court on March 17, which was granted on March 21.
+• On February 23, the superior court approved the remedial legislative plans but rejected the remedial congressional plan on the grounds it failed to satisfy the partisan metrics laid out in the N.C.
+Supreme Court’s opinion.
+The court ordered the adoption of an interim congressional plan prepared by the court-appointed special masters for use in the 2022 elections.

 For a list of filings in this case up through the U.S. Supreme Court, see the case page for Moore v.
 Harper.